Tuesday, 1 June 2010 9:26am

 New University of Otago, Christchurch, research published today in the prestigious British Journal of Psychiatry suggests smoking could increase the risk of depression.

-The study was done by researchers from the University of Otago’s long-running Christchurch Health & Development Study.
+The study was done by researchers from the University of Otago’s long-running Christchurch Health and Development Study.

 It found people who were dependent on nicotine were more than twice as likely to have symptoms of depression as those who were not nicotine dependent.